The E.N.D.: Singles

 "Boom Boom Pow" was released as the lead single from The E.N.D. on February 22, 2009.
 It peaked atop the US Billboard Hot 100, becoming the group's first number-one single on the chart.
 The song features a vocal sample from the 1990 song "Reach Out" by British house duo Sweet Mercy featuring singer Rowetta.
-It stayed atop the chart for 12 consecutive weeks, making it the second longest-running single to stay atop the chart in 2009, after the Black Eyed Peas' own "I Gotta Feeling".
+It stayed atop the chart for 12 consecutive weeks, making it the second longest-running single to stay atop the chart in 2009, after Black Eyed Peas' own "I Gotta Feeling".
 The song was named "Song of the Year" on the Billboard Hot 100 year-end chart for 2009.
 On May 18, 2010, the digital single was certified quintuple platinum by the Recording Industry Association of America (RIAA) for selling five million units in the United States.
 Internationally, it peaked atop the charts in Australia, Belgium, Canada, Croatia, Israel, Portugal and the United Kingdom.
 At the 52nd Annual Grammy Awards (2010), the song was nominated for Best Dance Recording, but lost to Lady Gaga's "Poker Face".
 An accompanying music video for the song was directed by Mathew Cullen and Mark Kudsi, and is set in the year 3008; it won Best Short Form Music Video at the 52nd Annual Grammy Awards.

 "I Gotta Feeling" was released as the second single from The E.N.D. on June 15, 2009.
 Debuting at number two, it replaced "Boom Boom Pow" at the summit of the US Billboard Hot 100, making them only the fourth group to replace themselves at number one in the chart's history.
 The song remained at the top spot for 14 consecutive weeks, being the longest-reigning number-one single on the chart of 2009.
 On June 6, 2018, the digital single was certified diamond by the RIAA for selling ten million units in the US.
 Internationally, it peaked atop the charts in 21 countries.
 Critically acclaimed, the song won Best Pop Performance by a Duo or Group with Vocals at the 52nd Annual Grammy Awards.
 Its accompanying music video was directed by Mikey Mee and features guest appearances from David Guetta, Kid Cudi, members of the indie rock band Gossip, the designer duo Dean and Dan Caten of Dsquared^{2} and RuPaul's Drag Race alumni Ongina.